AlexRuzin/study_notes/README.md

 * frozenset is an immutable version of a _set_

 ### Dictionary / map
+Note: normal dictionary is initialized using below [] format, however, dict comprehension is initialized using {} for some reason

 ```my_dict = [ "a": 1, "b": 2 ]
 my_dict["c"] = 3
 ```